3 girls killed in stabbing at Taylor Swift-themed UK dance class. 7 people still critically wounded

 Police said detectives are not treating Monday’s attack as terror-related and are not looking for any other suspects.

-People posted online tributes and messages of support for teacher Leanne Lucas, the organizer of the event, who was one of those attacked.
+People posted online messages of support for teacher Leanne Lucas, the organizer of the event, who was one of those attacked.

 “We believe the adults who were injured were bravely trying to protect the children who were being attacked,” Merseyside Police Chief Constable Serena Kennedy said.